Anna Freud Centre

-The Anna Freud Centre (now renamed the Anna Freud National Centre for Children and Families) is a child mental health research, training and treatment centre located in London, United Kingdom.
-The Centre aims to transform current mental health provision in the UK by improving the quality, accessibility and effectiveness of treatment, bringing together leaders in neuroscience, mental health, social care and education.
+The Anna Freud Centre (formerly the Anna Freud National Centre for Children and Families) is a child mental health research, training and treatment charity based in London, United Kingdom.
+The Centre aims to transform mental health provision in the UK by improving the quality, accessibility and effectiveness of treatment, bringing together leaders in neuroscience, mental health, social care and education.
 It is closely associated with University College London (UCL) and Yale University.
-The Princess of Wales currently serves as its royal patron.
+The Princess of Wales is its royal patron.
+The chair of trustees is the philanthropist Michael Samuel MBE and the chief executive is Eamon McCrory OBE.

 History

 The Hampstead Child Therapy Course was started by Anna Freud in 1947.
 Students included Joyce McDougall, who had her first experience of intensive analysis with children whilst on the course.
 The Hampstead Child Therapy Course and Clinic was founded in 1952 by Anna Freud, Dorothy Burlingham, and Helen Ross, becoming the first child psychoanalytic centre for observational research, teaching and learning.
-The Hampstead Child Therapy Course and Clinic was established as a charity with the purpose of providing training, treatment and research in child psychoanalysis.
-After Anna Freud's death in 1982, the Centre was renamed the "Anna Freud Centre".
+It was established as a charity with the purpose of providing training, treatment and research in child psychoanalysis.
+After Anna Freud's death in 1982, it was renamed in her honour.

-The Centre's current Directors, Linda Mayes, Peter Fonagy, and Mary Target, were appointed in 2003.
-Their aim has been to secure the Anna Freud Centre's position as the leading psychoanalytic innovator and provider of mental health treatment to children and families in Europe.